Updated Sept. 13, 2021

 Ironically, the T90 also was the first Canon SLR to sport what was considered by many to be more of a consumer feature - DX film coding.
 DX was introduced by Kodak in 1984 to automate film speed setting on cameras.
 DX would have been perfect for the T50 and T80, but the T50 predated it, and Canon dragged their feet when they could have included it in the T80 (possibly because the T80 was already exceeding their desired price point).
 When it came to the T90, though, Canon seemed to be going with a "throw in the kitchen sink while we're at it" mentality.
 Of course, befitting its top-end enthusiast/pro-oriented nature the T90 allowed for manual overrride of the DX setting.
 About the only thing the T90 lacked was a mirror-lock-up setting.
 Whoops...there was one other major thing missing for Canon's otherwise cutting-edge camera...auto focus.

 Introduced a year to the month after Minolta's moonshot, the 7000, and two months following their second AF SLR, the pro-oriented 9000, the T90 was in tough from the beginning.
 AF was the biggest SLR innovation in a decade-and-a-half and it was the spark that revitalized the shrinking SLR market.
 It was the worst of times to be a manual focus SLR, even one as transcendent as the T90.
 Although lauded by the photographic media, and even nicknamed the "the Tank" by Japanese photojournalists for its rugged capability, the T90 was lost in the AF shuffle.
-It stuck around on the mail-order pages in an ever-shrinking box until 1994 when it had seemingly disappeared for good.
+Although officially discontinued in 1991, it stuck around on the mail-order pages in an ever-shrinking box until 1994 when it had seemingly disappeared for good.
 Until 1996, that is, when B&H must have unearthed some NOS, for the T90 re-materialized for a couple of months at $1200 USD ($1935 adjusted for 2018), almost three times as much as it had sold for in the late-'80s.
 So the T90 finally bit the dust...or did it, really?

 The T90 served as the template for Canon's true return to dominance in SLRs, the EOS series of AF SLRs.
 Remember when Canon halted all further AF development for the FD-mount only a month after the debut of the Minolta 7000?
 It was then that they decided to come up with a clean-sheet AF mount that would be fully electronic and primed for future development.
 While the EOS 650 & 620 slid back toward the angular prism housings of the T70 & T80, the grip of the T90 and much of its internal design found their way into Canon's new SLRs.
 And come 1989, the true EOS descendant of the T90 appeared.
 The EOS-1 had all of the curves and more refinements to the T90's user interface (the first appearance of Canon's Quick Control Dial on the rear of the camera and three buttons on the left shoulder, making the EOS-1 the first twin-dial + button SLR).